DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D10_Jfrogartifactory.md

 - referring from docs [https://jfrog.com/help/r/jfrog-integrations-documentation/working-with-pipeline-jobs-in-jenkins]
 - we go with scrippted pipeline
 - ![image](https://github.com/user-attachments/assets/0ba38267-2474-40d1-9b19-70c1aab67284)
+- Variables to change in the below Jenkins file def registry credentialsID target
 ```
      def registry = 'https://devopsudemy.jfrog.io'  ## This def goes right on the starting of your code and replace it with your designated URL